ankitsrivastava637/parking_lot_tracker/README.md

 ---

-This `README.md` provides a clear and detailed overview of the project, its features, code structure, scalability, cleanliness, and instructions for usage and contribution.
-It is designed to help users and potential contributors understand the project and its goals.
+This `README.md` provides a clear and detailed overview of the project, its features, code structure, scalability, and instructions for usage.
+It is designed to help users understand the project and its goals.